Rudramani4493/NeuralRecon-KD/README.md

 1. Within neuralrecon.py have renamed the class NeuralRecon to NeuralReconStudent
 2. Within init.py renamed NeuralRecon to NeuralReconStudent as we have changed the class name there.
+3. Within main.py have renamed NeuralRecon('cfg') to NeuralReconStudent('cfg')
-3. Within neucon_network.py have reduced the number of channels and also the number of layers within conv0 of Mnasnet to reduce the number of parameters.
+4. Within neucon_network.py have reduced the number of channels and also the number of layers within conv0 of Mnasnet to reduce the number of parameters.

+## Changes made for NeuralRecon-Teacher
+1. Within neuralrecon.py have renamed the class NeuralRecon to NeuralReconTeacher
+2. Within init.py renamed NeuralRecon to NeuralReconTeacher as we have changed the class name there.
+3. Within main.py have renamed NeuralRecon('cfg') to NeuralReconTeacher('cfg')

 import torch